 Taxes and High School

-High schools were slow to developed and they really did not begin to grow until 1874 with the Supreme Court Decision in the “Kalamazoo Case.”
+High schools were slow to develop and they really did not begin to grow until 1874 with the Supreme Court Decision in the “Kalamazoo Case.”
 In this decision, the court ruled that tax dollars could be used to support high schools.
 Prior to this ruling, tax dollars were only used to support elementary education as part of the common school movement.
 With more and more students completing elementary school there was a greater need for high schools.

 With the birth of high schools came the death of academies.
 Now, parents could send their kids to secondary school for free.
 Such a price is hard to argue with and made academies obsolete quickly.
 Today, few academies exist.